Who profits from Spring into Tawa?

 How do I get a stall at Spring into Tawa?

-Applications for 2019 will open in late May - please email firstname.lastname@example.org to be added to the email list to be notified when applications open.
+Applications are now open - click on the "Register my stall" button on the right of this page.
 In previous years, we have had more people wanting stalls than we had space for.
 If this is the case again this year, we will operate a waiting list.

 How many people attend Spring into Tawa?